 We conduct a meta-analysis of case studies linking policies to forest cover change in Mesoamerica.

-Public policy effects on forest cover in Mesoamerica are poorly understood and evidence for policy effectiveness is limited.
+Public policy effects on forest cover in Mesoamerica are poorly understood, yet few forest cover change studies address the effects of policies.

 Payments for ecosystem services and community-based management are most commonly associated with positive forest impacts, but have been studied in few contexts.